Exclusive Interview with Isbo Art Tattoo by Iva Kanceska 09/08/2010

 more careful in the details.
 Those things needs more attention.

-Q: Have you ever worked in team, If so was that a good
+Q: Have you ever worked in team, If so

 experience?